A brief look at the rare earth elements market and how to start investing in the sector. Read on to learn the basics.

 For that reason, the easiest and most direct way to invest in rare earths is through mining and exploration companies.
 While many such companies are located in China and are not publicly traded, there are still some that are accessible.
-Below is a list of rare earths-focused companies trading on the TSX, TSXV and ASX; all had market caps of over $50 million as of April 6, 2017:
+Below is a list of rare earths-focused companies trading on the TSXV, TSX and ASX; all had market caps of over $50 million as of August 17, 2018:

 - Alkane Resources (ASX:ALK)